mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

        }
    }
    ```
 The above example will install the service under a path of foldered => path => to => percona-pxc-mysql.
-It can then be reached using dcos pxc  CLI commands or directly over HTTP as described below.
+It can then be reached using dcos percona-pxc-mysql CLI commands or directly over HTTP as described below.

 Note:  The service folder location cannot be changed after initial install.Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.